Somali Cat Health Issues & Prevention

 Somalis are predisposed to several health conditions including renal amyloidosis, PRA, dental disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 6-10 lbs and lifespan of 11-16 yrs, the Somali requires thoughtful care tailored to their specific breed characteristics.
-The Somali occupies a specific niche in the feline world: a medium cat with long fur, high energy demands, and predispositions that informed owners should understand.
+Weighing around 6-10 lbs and lifespan of 11-16 yrs, the Somali benefits from care tailored to its physical and behavioral profile.
+The Somali is distinct among cat breeds: a medium cat with long fur, high energy demands, and predispositions that informed owners should understand.

 Genetic Health Considerations: The Somali breed has documented susceptibility to renal amyloidosis, PRA, dental disease.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.